-The way you deploy and run the Alfresco Community Edition solution has changed significantly in version 6.0.
-Traditionally you would download an installer that would install Java, Tomcat, Database, WARs, tools, etc, and things would be configured to work together.
+The way you deploy and run the Alfresco Community Edition solution has changed significantly since version 6.0.
+Traditionally you would download an installer that would install Java, Tomcat, Database, WARs, tools, etc., and things would be configured to work together.
 Then you would use a script to kick things off.
 That’s no longer the case and there are no installers available.
 We will be working with Docker containers instead.

-There are also Helm Charts available to deploy the ACS solution in production as a Kubernetes cluster in for example AWS.
+There are also Helm Charts available to deploy the solution in production as a Kubernetes cluster in for example AWS.

 - alfresco/alfresco-share - the Alfresco Share web interface (i.e. share.war) running on Apache Tomcat